giantswarm/releases/kvm/v12.3.0/README.md

 If you are still using Helm 2 then these Helm releases will not be affected.
 However we encourage you to upgrade to Helm 3.
 As Helm 2 support ends on November 13th 2020. https://helm.sh/blog/helm-v2-deprecation-timeline/

+The release also upgrades Container Linux to address security vulnerabilities.

 Below, you can find more details on components that were changed with this release.

 **Note before upgrade:**